-If the --iconv and --protect-args options are specified and the --files-from filenames are being sent from one host to another, the filenames will be translated from the sending host’s charset to the receiving host’s charset.
+If the --iconv and --protect-args options are specified and the --files-from file names are sent from one host to another, the file names will be translated from the sending host's charset to the receiving host's charset.

-This tells rsync that the rules/filenames it reads from a file are terminated by a null (’\0’) character, not a NL, CR, or CR+LF.
+This tells rsync that the rules/file names it reads from a file are terminated by a null (’\0’) character, not an NL, CR, or CR+LF.
 This affects --exclude-from, --include-from, --files-from, and any merged files specified in a --filter rule.
-It does not affect --cvs-exclude (since all names read from a .cvsignore file are split on whitespace).-s, --protect-args
+It does not affect --cvs-exclude (since all names read from a .cvsignore file are split on whitespace).

-If you use this option with --iconv, the args related to the remote side will also be translated from the local to the remote character-set.
-The translation happens before wild-cards are expanded.
-See also the --files-from option.-T, --temp-dir=DIR
+If you use this option with --iconv, the args related to the remote side also translate from the local to the remote character set.
+The translation happens before wildcards are expanded.
+See also the --files-from option.

 This option instructs rsync to use DIR as a scratch directory when creating temporary copies of the files transferred on the receiving side.
 The default behavior is to create each temporary file in the same directory as the associated destination file.

-This option is most often used when the receiving disk partition does not have enough free space to hold a copy of the largest file in the transfer.
-In this case (i.e. when the scratch directory is on a different disk partition), rsync will not be able to rename each received temporary file over the top of the associated destination file, but instead must copy it into place. rsync does this by copying the file over the top of the destination file, which means that the destination file will contain truncated data during this copy.
+This option is often used when the receiving disk partition does not have enough free space to hold a copy of the largest file in the transfer.
+In this case (i.e., when the scratch directory is on a different disk partition), rsync isn't able to rename each received temporary file over the top of the associated destination file, but instead must copy it into place. rsync does this by copying the file over the top of the destination file, which indicates the destination file contains truncated data during this copy.
 If this were not done this way (even if the destination file were first removed, the data locally copied to a temporary file in the destination directory, and then renamed into place) it would be possible for the old file to continue taking up disk space (if someone had it open), and thus there might not be enough room to fit the new version on the disk at the same time.

-If you are using this option for reasons other than a shortage of disk space, you may wish to combine it with the --delay-updates option, which will ensure that all copied files get put into subdirectories in the destination hierarchy, awaiting the end of the transfer.
-If you don’t have enough room to duplicate all the arriving files on the destination partition, another way to tell rsync that you aren’t overly concerned about disk space is to use the --partial-dir option with a relative path; because this tells rsync that it is OK to stash off a copy of a single file in a subdir in the destination hierarchy, rsync will use the partial-dir as a staging area to bring over the copied file, and then rename it into place from there.
-(Specifying a --partial-dir with an absolute path does not have this side-effect.)-y, --fuzzy
+If you are using this option for reasons other than a shortage of disk space, you may want to combine it with the --delay-updates option, which ensures that all copied files get put into subdirectories in the destination hierarchy, awaiting the end of the transfer.
+If you don’t have enough room to duplicate all the arriving files on the destination partition, another way to tell rsync you aren’t overly concerned about disk space is to use the --partial-dir option with a relative path; because this tells rsync that it is OK to stash off a copy of a single file in a subdir in the destination hierarchy, rsync uses the partial-dir as a staging area to bring over the copied file, and then rename it into place from there.
+Specifying a --partial-dir with an absolute path does not have this side-effect.

-Note that the use of the --delete option might get rid of any potential fuzzy-match files, so either use --delete-after or specify some filename exclusions if you need to prevent this.--compare-dest=DIR
+Note that the use of the --delete option might get rid of any potential fuzzy-match files, so either use --delete-after or specify some file name exclusions if you need to prevent this.

 This option instructs rsync to use DIR on the destination machine as an additional hierarchy to compare destination files against doing transfers (if the files are missing in the destination directory).
-If a file is found in DIR that is identical to the sender’s file, the file will NOT be transferred to the destination directory.
-This is useful for creating a sparse backup of just files that have changed from an earlier backup.
+If a file is found in DIR that is identical to the sender's file, the file isn't transferred to the destination directory.
+This is useful for creating a sparse backup of only files that have changed from an earlier backup.

 If DIR is a relative path, it is relative to the destination directory.
-See also --copy-dest and --link-dest.--copy-dest=DIR
+See also --copy-dest and --link-dest.

-This option behaves like --compare-dest, but rsync will also copy unchanged files found in DIR to the destination directory using a local copy.
-This is useful for doing transfers to a new destination while leaving existing files intact, and then doing a flash-cutover when all files have been successfully transferred.
+This option behaves like --compare-dest, but rsync also copies unchanged files found in DIR to the destination directory using a local copy.
+This is useful for doing transfers to a new destination while leaving existing files intact, and then doing a flash-cutover when all files are successfully transferred.

-Multiple --copy-dest directories may be provided, which will cause rsync to search the list in the order specified for an unchanged file.
+Multiple --copy-dest directories may be provided, which causes rsync to search the list in the order specified for an unchanged file.
 If a match is not found, a basis file from one of the DIRs will be selected to try to speed up the transfer.

 If DIR is a relative path, it is relative to the destination directory.
-See also --compare-dest and --link-dest.--link-dest=DIR
+See also --compare-dest and --link-dest.

 This option behaves like --copy-dest, but unchanged files are hard linked from DIR to the destination directory.
-The files must be identical in all preserved attributes (e.g. permissions, possibly ownership) in order for the files to be linked together.
+The files must be identical in all preserved attributes (e.g., permissions, possibly ownership) for the files to be linked together.
 An example:

 rsync -av --link-dest=$PWD/prior_dir host:src_dir/ new_dir/